RiccardoRomeo01/BDATM_Project/README.md

 ```
 ## File Description
 *  `Relbench_GA_data_import.ipynb`: this Jupiter notebook is used in order to import the node classification task from Relbench in a pickle format;
-*  `BDATM_Projecy_GraphAny.ipynb`: in this notebook GraphAny is tested on the imported classification task.
+*  `BDATM_Projecy_GraphAny.ipynb`: in this notebook GraphAny is tested on the imported node classification task.

 ## Projectual Details
-The entire project has been run usign Google Colab.
+The entire project has been implemented on Google Colab.

 ## Authors
   - [Riccardo Romeo](https://github.com/RiccardoRomeo01)